GoldenCheetah/OpenData/opendata-python/README.md

 ### Working with remote data storage
-List all remote athletes.
+List all remote athletes:
 ```python
 for athlete in od.remote_athletes():
     # do something
     pass
 ```
 `od.remote_athletes()` returns a generator of `RemoteAthlete` models.
 It is important to note that this will only do a (i.e. 1) call to our remote storage to get a list of the available athletes without actually downloading the data.
-Only when you access the `metadata` attribute or call `athlete.activities()` or `athlete.get_activities()` the data will be downloaded.
+Only when you access the `metadata` attribute or call `athlete.activities()` or `athlete.get_activities()` will the data be downloaded.

 To get a specific athlete:
 ```python